kaorlol/dfl-cli/README.md

 Download **dfl-cli.exe** from the [latest release](https://github.com/Uvxtq/dfl-cli/releases/latest) and preferably create a new folder and put the exe in there.
 Open a terminal and run: ```dfl-cli.exe <link you want to download>``` (Make sure you are cd'ed into the directory with the exe!)

-Also, make sure you have rust downloaded, you can download it from [rust-lang](https://www.rust-lang.org/tools/install).

 ## Supported

 Twitch: Clips and VODs.